A Message to Graduate Students from Dean Camesano

 Courses.
 The timing and delivery method of ALL D-Term/the rest of spring semester courses has been changed.
 All D-term/spring semester courses will now be completed via distance learning, with courses resuming or beginning on or after March 25.
 The last day of classes is now May 13.
 For graduating graduate students, the new electronic thesis/dissertation (ETD) deadline is May 18th.
 Students should return home and continue their studies via distance learning.

 Campus Access.
 Per President Leshin’s email on March 20, campus access is being restricted.
 WPI employees who can perform their job responsibilities remotely must now do so.
 Graduate students are asked not to come to campus at this time.
 Please reach out to your advisor if you need more information.

-Graduate students in on-campus housing that were approved to remain in on-campus housing during and following spring break should follow communications from Residential Services about restricted campus access.
+Graduate students in on-campus housing that were approved to remain in on-campus housing during and following spring break should follow communications from the Housing & Residential Experience Center about restricted campus access.
 The Student Development and Counseling center is providing remote services at this time.
 Please visit their website to learn more.

 Remote work.
 TAs, GLAs, and graders, should be in contact with their department/program about their support of online courses.
 TAs will be expected to work remotely to support online instruction, and will be paid as normal.
 Trainings in online teaching and associated support are taking place this week and TAs have been invited to participate.
 Please contact the Academic Technology Center with any questions, or if you require additional training.